yext/visual-editor/DEVELOPMENT.md

 ### test

 This directory houses all the library's unit tests which are automatically run by GitHub when a PR is made.
-We highly recommend running the tests yourself as you develop code using `vitest run`.
+We highly recommend running the tests yourself as you develop code using `pnpm run test`.

 ## Testing workflow